 Our unique and comprehensive program blends a mixture of academic, research-intensive learning with real world experiences that prepare you with the skills necessary to tackle today’s business challenges.

 Led by the same award-winning faculty as our on-site classes, our online MBA is consistently ranked as one of the top programs in the country for its value.
-U.S. News & World Report recently ranked us as the best online MBA program in Ohio, the fifth best in the Midwest, and No. 66 in the country.
+U.S. News & World Report recently ranked us as the best online MBA program in Ohio and No. 62 in the country.

 12 credit hours of electives customize your MBA to fit your specific career goals.
-Our online certificate/concentration offerings include Health Care Administration, Health Care Finance, Health Care Operations, Health Care Policy and Regulation, Marketing, Corporate Taxation, and Individual Taxation.
+Our online certificate/concentration offerings include Health Care Administration, Health Care Finance, Health Care Operations, Health Care Policy and Regulation, Marketing, Corporate Taxation, Individual Taxation, and Investment Management.

 Cincinnati’s online MBA program offers you:

 “I’m really happy with my choice to pursue my MBA at UC.
 I was attracted to the online MBA because of the high regional and national rankings it has received and because of the flexibility that online courses provide.
 I also wanted to be able to work my full-time job while earning my degree.
 My main motivation for completing an MBA was to facilitate a career change.
 The Lindner College of Business is unique in that it is the only UC college with a dedicated Career Services Center of its own, which was an excellent resource for me as a student and continues to be as an alumnus. ”